 There are different types of accounts receivable factoring that you should understand so you can choose the best type for your business model.

-• Regular Factoring: With regular accounts receivable factoring, you sell all of your accounts receivable to the factor on a continuing basis.
+- Regular Factoring: With regular accounts receivable factoring, you sell all of your accounts receivable to the factor on a continuing basis.
 This ensures that you have a steady stream of cash flow to meet payroll and pay suppliers and vendors.
 It simplifies cash flow management because you always know where your cash flow will be coming from.

-• Single Invoice (“Spot”) Factoring: This is the ideal solution for companies that simply in need of immediate cash flow and want to monetize a single invoice or two without committing to a long-term contract.
+- Single Invoice (“Spot”) Factoring: This is the ideal solution for companies that are simply in need of immediate cash flow and want to monetize a single invoice or two without committing to a long-term contract.
 It doesn’t require a multi-year contract and provides you with the flexibility of selling invoices only when working capital is needed.
 There is no obligation to sell a minimum number of invoices per year over the term of a contract.

 Spot factoring is especially helpful in the area of construction financing.
 If you are a contractor or subcontractor and are going to be working on a new construction project, you may have a lot of one-time capital needs throughout the lifecycle of the project.
 Spot factoring can be an excellent solution for you to cover supplier & material costs or payroll on an as-needed basis.
 There is no long-term contract.